Introduction to Elements RTL

 Elements RTL does not cover all aspects of app development, and it is not aimed at building full applications cross platform – most notably, it does not cover building GUIs, nor does it cover platform-specific APIs.
 But it will let you write a large portion of your application logic in a way that can be shared between different versions of your app.
 This includes network communication, data processing, calculations, application flow, and more.

-Elements RTL has been designed so it can be used from all four Elements languages – Oxygene, C#, Swift and Java.
-So no matter which language you work in, the aspects covered in these tutorials will apply to you.
+Elements RTL has been designed so it can be used from all Elements languages – Oxygene, C#, Swift, Java, Go and Mercury.
+So no matter which language you work in, the technologies covered in these tutorials will apply to you.

 Code you write that uses Elements RTL will not be cross-platform by "magic", nor will deciding to use Elements RTL lock you out from accessing platform-specific features and functionality.
 Elements RTL is merely a set of APIs that you can decide to use in order to not rely on platform-specific classes for code that does not need to be tied to a specific platform.
 You can mix Elements RTL APIs and the platform's APIs as you see fit, in the same project, and even in the same class.
 Of course any code that uses platform-specific APIs will then be tied to said platform.